 The loss of a loved one at any age can be a trying time.
 As family members mourn, issues of inheritance, probate and relative distributions can make one sweat.
 If you are part of the Baby Boomer generation – born between 1946 and 1964 – you are quickly approaching retirement age and may face unique situations down the road.

-If you don’t have an up-to-date estate plan, now is a good time to meet with an estate planning attorney to get started.
+If you don’t have an up-to-date estate plan, now is a good time to meet with an attorney to get started.
 According to a 2019 Caring.com survey, more than half of Americans don’t have basic estate planning documents, such as a will or living trust.
 Baby Boomer or not, determining how and who your possessions and assets should go to can help avoid heartache in the future.

 Even if you don’t consider yourself individually wealthy, owning a car, house, or having money in a savings account means Baby Boomers need to consider estate planning as soon as possible.